Private Project

 ‘If you have a chance to go up there on the moon for a week, when you get back to Earth you'll find that Earth is the best place, the only place you want to be.
 Just looking at the grass and listening to the creek, you can be very happy."

-As a filmmaker, I had been dreaming and longing myself to shoot on 16mm film again, and this film presented a perfect opportunity to do this, as we travel through her life from child to adult.
+As a filmmaker, I had been longing and dreaming myself to shoot on 16mm film again, as I once had in film school, and this film presented a perfect opportunity for me to do this.

-While watching this film, I wanted the viewer to experience Nanda’s desire to help his daughter process her loss as he tries time and time again to connect with her, inadvertently only pushing her further away until the end, when she finally gets it.
+While watching this film, my hope is for the viewer to experience Nanda’s desire to help his daughter process her loss as he tries time and time again to connect with her, inadvertently only pushing her further away until the end, when she finally gets it.

-There is a bittersweet feeling by the end as well, because I feel on some level the film is also about chasing your dreams, and working so hard with laser focus on achieving some lofty goal that you miss everything else that's going on in your life.
+For me, there is a bittersweet feeling by the end as well, because I feel on some level the film is also about chasing your dreams, and how we can all get caught up working so hard with laser focus on achieving some singular goal that we end up missing everything else that's important in our life, all the small things which are really the big things.

 We were fortunate to get the equipment for this film because a local production company that I knew owned an Aaton XTR Prod 16mm film camera, and they agreed to rent it to us at a reduced rate for the film, it’s one of the only film cameras on the island, and shooting on film was of paramount importance to me, the whole look and feel of the film hinged on it in my mind.

-This film will always be special to me because it ended up being a project that spanned some of the biggest milestones in my life, its gone on longer than I had hoped but I’ve come to learn that everything happens in the time it’s meant to.
+This film will always be special to me because it ended up being a project that lived with me through some of the biggest milestones of my life, and although it has gone on longer than I had intended, I’ve come to learn that everything happens in the time it’s meant to.

 Warm regards,